threefoldtech/TFGRID/wiki/main/tfgrid_cmd/zoscmd.md

 - [ ] explain how feedback is given
 - [ ] make sure tfgridDB is also documented

-## Link to VLANG
+## will be used from VLANG

-- make supporting functions in vlang to go from schema and dump to json in format as needed for zoscmd
+- make supporting functions in vlang to go from schema and dump to json in format as needed for tfgrid_cmd
-- in other words the vlang is for now not using RMB directly but putting files in dir and calling the zoscmd
+- vlang is using the functions over RMB

-## RMDB
+!!!def alias:tfgrid_cmd

-- if needed re-implement in rust
+>TODO: PHASE2